 Opinions, everyone has them and it seems that they only get stronger during the month of December.
-Unfortunately too many of us need justification for eating certain foods and love it when everyone joins in which only makes it difficult when you are the one opting out.
-Remember that it doesn’t matter what people say, as long as you’re choosing not to have it because you don’t need it rather than because you are punishing yourself, remember there is no such bad ingredient and just like one delicious meal won’t make you gain weight, one “healthy” meal won’t make you lose it.
+Unfortunately, too many of us need justification for eating certain foods and love it when everyone joins in which only makes it difficult when you are the one opting out.
+Remember that it doesn’t matter what people say, as long as you’re choosing not to have it because you don’t need it rather than because you are punishing yourself.
+Remember there is no such thing as a bad ingredient and just like one delicious meal won’t make you gain weight, one “healthy” meal won’t make you lose it.